raganwald/raganwald.github.com/_posts/2019-02-14-i-love-programming-and-programmers.md

 ### implementing a dfa in javascript

-There are many ways to write DFAs in JavaScript. in [How I Learned to Stop Worrying and ❤️ the State Machine], we built JavaScript programs using the [state pattern], but they were far more complex than a deterministic finite automaton.
+There are many ways to write DFAs in JavaScript.
+In [How I Learned to Stop Worrying and ❤️ the State Machine], we built JavaScript programs using the [state pattern], but they were far more complex than a deterministic finite automaton.
 For example, those state machines could store information in properties, and those state machines had methods that could be called.

 [How I Learned to Stop Worrying and ❤️ the State Machine]: http://raganwald.com/2018/02/23/forde.html
 [state pattern]: https://en.wikipedia.org/wiki/State_pattern